571730/DAT109-Notes/exam.md

 ### Pure fabrication

 A pure fabrication is a class that does not represent a concept in the problem domain, specially made up to achieve low coupling, high cohesion, and the reuse potential thereof derived (when a solution presented by the information expert pattern does not).
 This kind of class is called a "service" in domain-driven design.

+## SOLID

+In object-oriented computer programming, SOLID is mnemonic acronym for five design principles intended to make software designs more understandable, flexible and maintainable.

+### Single responsibility principle

+A class should have only a single responsibility, that is, only changes to one part of the softwares specification should be able to affect the specification of the class.

+### Open-closed principle

+Software entities should be open for extension, but closed for modification.

+### Liskov substitution principle

+Objects in a program should be replacable with instances of their subtypes without altering the correctness of that program.

+### Interface segregation principle

+Many client-specific interfaces are better than one general-purpose interface.

+### Dependency inversion principle

+One should depend upon abstraction, not concretions.

+## KISS

+KISS, an acronym for "keep it simple, stupid", is a design principle noted by the U.S. Navy in 1960.
+The KISS principle states that most systems work best if kept simple rather than complicated; therefore, simplicity should be a key goal in design, and unnecessary complexity should be avoided.